Download the PHP package voku/agent-loop without Composer

 By default, a missing input is reported as [SKIP] and does not fail the command — useful for a repo that only wires up part of the stack.
 Pass --strict to fail instead when tasks/ or session_plan/ is missing entirely:

-tasks/ and session_plan/ are the baseline this command exists to confirm — a task to work on, and a session tracking it. board (TODO.md) and the learning root stay skippable even under --strict: both are documented, opt-in additions on top of that baseline (see "Board: local Markdown first, Jira sync optional" above, and the learning loop in "Basic workflow"), not something every repo using agent-loop is expected to have set up. examples/basic-loop fails --strict before step 2 (session_plan/ doesn't exist yet), then passes it from step 5 onward — the same point where its own verify (without --strict) already passes, since by then a session and its recall briefing both exist.
+tasks/ and session_plan/ are the baseline this command exists to confirm — a task to work on, and a session tracking it.
+The board and learning root stay skippable even under --strict: both are documented, opt-in additions on top of that baseline, not something every repo using agent-loop is expected to have set up. examples/basic-loop fails --strict before step 2 (session_plan/ doesn't exist yet), then passes it from step 5 onward — the same point where its own verify (without --strict) already passes, since by then a session and its recall briefing both exist.

 What agent-loop deliberately does not do